DeclarativeHub/Bond/Documentation/Migration.md

 Bond 7 provides few implementations of the changeset protocol:

   * `OrderedCollectionChangeset<Collection: Swift.Collection>` for ordered collections like arrays, 2D arrays, lists and other collection where order of elements matters.
-  * `UnorderedCollectionChangeset<Collection: Swift.Collection>` for unordered collections like dictionary, set, and other collection where order of elements does not matter.
+  * `UnorderedCollectionChangeset<Collection: Swift.Collection>` for unordered collections like dictionary, set and other collection where order of elements does not matter.
   * `TreeChangeset<Collection: TreeNodeProtocol>` for trees.

-The implementations mostly differ in how they specialize the Diff and (patch) Operation associated types.
+The implementations mostly differ in how they specialize the associated `Diff` and (patch) `Operation` types.
 In ordered collections, position of elements matter, so moving elements within the collection makes sense.
 Thus the ordered collection diff is defined as:

 ```swift
 public struct OrderedCollectionDiff<Index>: OrderedCollectionDiffProtocol {